Care for your pastor.

-Those four words may not be on your radar right now but by the end of this article, I hope to persuade you of the importance of caring for your pastor, his wife and his family.
+Those four words may not be on your radar right now, but by the end of this article, I hope to persuade you of the importance of caring for your pastor, his wife, and his family.

 1) Care for your pastor by making sure that they have a pastor.
 One pastor friend of mine has an elder who meets with him.
 The congregation doesn’t know who this the elder is.
-Every pastor should have someone to whom they are being accountable, whether that is an elder or a godly mature saint in the congregation.
+Every pastor should have someone to whom they are accountable, whether that is an elder or a godly mature saint in the congregation.

 2) Care for your Pastor by caring for your pastor’s wife.
 The pastor’s wife is often overworked by members of the congregation.
 You can show you care for your pastor by getting her a gift, taking care of her kids or something else specific to help your pastor’s wife know you care.
 Make sure you make the gift specific to the pastor’s wife’s interests which means getting to know your pastor’s wife.
-Doing this, will go a long way to be a help to your pastor’s wife who cares for your pastor, his kids and who does a lot to help out the church.
+Doing this will go a long way to be a help to your pastor’s wife who cares for your pastor, his kids and who does a lot to help out the church.

 3) Encourage your pastor to read and study for his growth in the grace of God.
 Your church may not be able to afford a huge book budget for your pastor and if that is the case, try to give your pastor at least a small stipend each year for books.
 Moreover, from the elders on down to the person in the pew ought to encourage their pastor to read, beginning of course with the Bible, while utilizing other good books as study material.
 The great pastor Charles Spurgeon was known to read multiple books in a week.
-Many pastors over the course of church history have found reading to be a means of great help to their spiritual growth in Christ.
+Many pastors throughout church history have found reading to be a means of great help to their spiritual growth in Christ.

 I’m convinced that if every church in America implemented one or more of the ideas mentioned above, we would see healthier pastors.
-Foster an environment where your pastor is cared for, where his family is valued, and where the gospel is advanced in your pastor’s heart and in the life of his family.
+Foster an environment where your pastor is cared for, where his family is valued, and where the gospel is advanced in your pastor’s heart and the life of his family.
 This will enable the pastor’s life to emulate Christ as well as creating a discipleship culture where families have a solid model of a gospel-centered family.
-The product of this is a church culture where the gospel may advance first with the leadership, then migrating through that example to the people in the pew who will in turn emulate that example in their own families and in the world around them.
+The product of this is a church culture where the gospel may advance first with the leadership, then migrating through that example to the people in the pew who will, in turn, emulate that example in their own families and the world around them.